-After publishing this easy pita pizza post last week, I received a lot of emails asking if I knew of a grain free version of a pita.
+After publishing this easy pita pizza post last week, I received a lot of emails asking if I knew of a grain-free version of a pita for easy grain-free pizza crusts.
 Well, here it is!
-If you don’t eat grain free, these are a great alternative to get more veggies in your family’s (and your) diet.
+If you don’t eat grain-free, these are a great alternative to get more veggies in your family’s diet.

 This recipe is pretty simple.
 It was shared by way of a conversation with my previous intern and friend Monica of Bravo for Paleo.
 She’s been instrumental at helping me make the grain free switch over a year ago.

-As usual, I’ve been traveling quite a bit for work and, like you, I’m also juggling all the typical responsibilities of motherhood.
+As usual, I’ve been traveling quite a bit for work, finishing off my cookbook and like you, I’m also juggling all the typical responsibilities of motherhood.
 At the end of the day, this leaves me needing simple and speedy lunch and dinner solutions, of course.

 Like many families, we each have our own special dietary needs.
 In my family, one kid is gluten free, another is dairy free and, as for me, I’m (mostly) grain free.
 My husband eats anything and my daughter calls herself a gluten-lover.
 Avoiding short order cooking is what I’m all about!

 I make simple swaps that work for our whole family like the pita recipe I’m sharing today, or serving up cauliflower rice with my family’s favorite stir-fry recipe.
 See how to make cauliflower rice here.
 I’ll show you six different ways to make it that are so simple you can have “rice” every night!

 How to Make Grain-Free Pizza Crusts

 What have I been lacking in the grain and gluten-free department?
 Pizza!
 While my family does enjoy our mini zucchini pizzas, there’s still nothing quite like a bready-doughy pizza crust that is often missing from grain-free diets!